ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
-- NEW: Added event listener flags get/set and dispatch() with user data
 - NEW: Added chscanf() and buffered streams, contributed by Alex Lewontin.
 - NEW: Added option to LWIP bindings to use memory pools instead of heap allocator.